RogerHuba/roger_python_guide/class_42/facilitator.md

 - > Today's lab asks you to use interators / generators on a custom collection to do some things.
 - > I am going to do this using a linked list (hence the warm up to get your mind fresh).
 I am going to apply some pythonic features so that we can interact with that list in a condenced and concise way.
 In fact, I am going to make it so that we can iterate thought a linkedlist and not have to traverse.
 With that said lets do some code.

-- create a poetry environment
+- create an  environment
   - create a `linked_list_iterator.py` file.
   - shell up
   - Copy the test file over.
-  - code .
+  - open code editor

 - Have the test_linked_list_interator.py file open and so we can go through the tests.
-- Copy the linked_list class, node class, __init__, append, and insert methodsinto the file.
+- Copy the linked_list class, node class, __init__, append, and insert methods into the file.
 Show the reversed method and how it is quickly creating a linked list.

 Should like like this: